Almonds and Olivez

 Lactic acid is part of the Alpha Hydroxy Acids (AHAs) family.
 AHAs are organic acids and include such acids as glycolic, malic, tartic and citric acid (Tang and Yang, 2018).
 AHAs are prized acids due to their facial peeling capabilities as well as their ability to improve the appearance of keratosis and acne (Tang and Yang, 2018).
 To this extent, these acids are usually noted in the lineup of topical skincare treatments, particularly as it relates to skin discolourations, acne and the enhancement of the surface of the skin.

-In this article, we are going to look at some of the main benefits of including lactic acid in your skincare regimen, not only for gentle exfoliation but forgetting that firm, plumped-looking skin most of us desire.
+In this article, we are going to look at some of the main benefits of including lactic acid in your skincare regimen, not only for gentle exfoliation but also for that firm, plumped-looking skin most of us desire.
 Let’s discuss!

 You can read more about AHAs in these articles: